Sensory-emotional mapping

 • Unity: a clear organisation of information against its background.

-The maps in the slide show come from several projects completed between 2014 and 2022.
+The maps in the slide show were developed across several projects completed between 2014 and 2022.
 I typically use annotated drawings to construct the maps but other materials and three-dimensional approaches can also help.
-The project shown here in the video investigated how the newly redesigned Elephant Park in Elephant and Castle, London, was perceived both sensorially and emotionally.
+For instance, the project shown in the video investigated how the newly redesigned Elephant Park in Elephant and Castle, London, was perceived both sensorially and emotionally.
 A top view illustration of the park was laser etched on a table top and each participant used a different coloured thread to map their sensory-emotional journey.
 This participatory event was created in collaboration with with scenographer and UAL Senior Lecturer Lucy Thornett for the London Design Festival and London College of Communication public program.

 Reference